RussellShire/php-number-guessing-game-v2/README.md

 - Users are invited to guess it by typing out the spelling of the word
 - Any letters that are in the correct positions should be reflected in the display
 - Invalid inputs should be handled
-- Statistics such as number of plays, Correct guesses are saved
 - Users can immediately play again
-- Users automatically recieve feedback on their performance: rounds played, correct guesses and percentage of correct
-- Users can Reset the game, resetting rounds played, correct guesses and percentage of correct answers

 # Optional To-Do:

-- Add success screen
+~~- Add success message~~

 - Add CSS styling
 - Ensure layout is mobile optimised
+- Statistics such as number of plays, Correct guesses are saved
+- Users automatically recieve feedback on their performance: rounds played, correct guesses and percentage of correct
+- Users can Reset the game, resetting rounds played, correct guesses and percentage of correct answers
 - Add a 'celebration' animation for correct guesses to make it more of an event
 - Customise responses depending on incorrect responses ie. 'oof, that was close', or 'you were miles off!'
 - Whether guesses are high or low should be saved
 - Handle if the number of high guesses is the same as the number of low guesses
-- Give hints, ie. 'it's higher than your last guess' to add an element of skill
+- Give hints, ie. 'it's higher than your last guess'

 # Usage